incoresemi/riscv-opcodes/README.md

 The `parse.py` python file is used to perform checks on the current set of instruction encodings and also generates multiple artifacts : latex tables, encoding.h header file, etc. This section will provide a brief overview of the flow within the python file.

 To start with, `parse.py` creates a list of all `rv_*` files currently checked into the repo (including those inside the `unratified` directory as well).
 It then starts parsing each file line by line.
-In the frirst pass, we only capture regular instructions and ignore the imported or pseudo instructions.
+In the first pass, we only capture regular instructions and ignore the imported or pseudo instructions.
 For each regular instruction, the following checks are performed :

   - for range-assignment syntax, the *msb* position must be higher than the *lsb* position